JamieRow/GettingandCleaningData/README.md

 Create tidy data set with average of each variable for each activity and Subject

+# Process:

+Zip File extracts into a folder structute

+Main directory copntains the Readme and Features Files

+Two Sub directories exist for Test and Train data

+Each Folder holds the data file X and the labels file Y

+Labels files indicates which of the activities are represented in the data

+The data columns are labeled by the feature file

 # Data source:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Data set owners: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.